f5devcentral/f5-big-iq-lab/docs/class8/module2/lab1.rst

 .. note:: Estimated time to complete: **30 minutes**

 Your Web Application Security policies secure applications from layer 7 web-based vulnerabilities.
 Application security policies can be implemented and later fine-tuned based on observed traffic patterns and repeated attacks.
 This allows you to customize your application's protection based on the security required and the acceptable risk in your business environment.

+Security Policy Configuration Analyzer is a new feature getting introduced only for BigIQ.
+It generates an audit report containing Suggestions and score for a given policy so that the SecOp Engineer will have a visibility about the policy's security level and suggestions to improve it.
+The policy analyzer runs for both the type of policies, the one which is imported from a BigIP as well the policy which is created in BigIQ.

 Generating a security audit of your security policy allows you to analyze the current application protection offered, in addition to recommendations for improvement.

 Once you have generated a security policy audit, you can use the recommendations to perform	immediate policy tuning to improve application protection.
 Any changes can be immediately assessed by the audit and then deployed.

 Generate a security policy audit